 This is why fear of failure can leave us feeling so immobilised, or see us practising self sabotaging behaviours including overeating, drinking too much alcohol, and picking fights with people we love.

 Because fear of failure so often comes hand-in-hand with other emotional and psychological challenges it can benefit from professional support.
 A counsellor or psychotherapist will not only help you get to the root of your fear of failure, they will support you in trying out new tactics to overcome your fear of failure at a pace that feels comfortable.

 Would you like to work with a therapist who can help you overcome your fear of failure?
 We connect you with top talk therapists in central London locations.
-For affordable counselling worldwide, visit our sister site harleytherapy.com to book therapy by Skype or phone.
+For affordable counselling worldwide, visit our sister site harleytherapy.com to book online therapy.

-Still have a question about overcoming fear of failure?
-Ask in our comment box below.
 Want to know when we post our next article?
 Sign up to our blog.
-We’ve been voted one of the top 10 psychotherapy blogs by Feedspot and publish useful and engaging articles twice weekly.
+We’ve been voted one of the top 10 psychotherapy blogs by Feedspot and regularly publish useful and engaging articles.